 A little about WordPress

-WordPress is one among many CMS’ out there (and keep in mind that not every site uses a CMS); however, it’s currently got the market share of 61.4 percent.
-That means that 34.6 percent of all websites online use WordPress!
-(Numbers current as of the date this article was written.)
+WordPress is one among many CMS’ out there (and keep in mind that not every site uses a CMS); however, it’s currently got the market share of 63.4 percent.
+That means that 43.2 percent of all websites online use WordPress!
+(Numbers current as of February 2023.)
 It’s also the CMS that we use here at McNutt & Partners.

 WordPress is an open-source software, which means that it’s free for the public to download and use.
 All you have to pay for is a domain and WordPress hosting and voila!
 You’re good to build and run your website.